oriAngel62/Mentor/modules/views/privacy.md

 We may collect and process the following personal information from you:

 - **Information you provide to us:** We collect personal information when you voluntarily provide us with such information in the course of using our website or Services.
-For example, when you register to use our Services, we will collect your name, email address and organization information.
+For example, when you register to use our Services, we will collect your name and email address.
 We also collect personal information from you when you subscribe to our newsletter, or respond to a survey.
 If you make an enquiry through our website, or contact us in any other way, we will keep a copy of your communications with us.
-- **Information we collect when you do business with us:** We may process your personal information when you do business with us – for example, as a customer or prospective customer, or as a vendor, supplier, consultant or other third party.
-For example, we may hold your business contact information and financial account information (if any) and other communications you have with us for the purposes of maintaining our business relations with you.
 - **Information we automatically collect:** We may also collect certain technical information by automatic means when you visit our website, such as IP address, browser type and operating system, referring URLs, your use of our website, and other clickstream data.
 We collect this information automatically through the use of various technologies, such as cookies.
-- **Personal information where we act as a data processor:** We also process personal information on behalf of our customers in the context of supporting our products and services.
-Where a customer subscribes to our Services for their website, game or app, they will be the ones who control what event data is collected and stored on our systems.
-For example, they may ask us to log basic user data (e.g. email address or username), device identifiers, IP addresses, event type, and related source code.
-In such cases, we are data processors acting in accordance with the instructions of our customers.
-You will need to refer to the privacy policies of our customers to find out more about how such information is handled by them.
+- **Information we need for functionality:** We collect personal information you voluntarily provide use when you use our service, in order to provide full functionality.
+For example, we collect your schedule and timing prefernce.

 ## What do we use your information for?